-In this subsection, we collect lemmas useful for constructing a desired subdivisions.
+In this subsection, we state and prove lemmas useful for constructing a desired subdivision.
 In the following three lemmas, there are complicated-looking conditions that several parameters have to satisfy.
 This is necessary as we need to apply these lemmas to graphs with different expansion properties.
-For the ease of verification, in actual applications, the parameters will be chosen so that the inequalities holds with large gaps.
+For ease of verification, in actual applications, the parameters will be chosen so that the inequalities hold with large gaps.

 \begin{lemma} Let $\rho\in (0,1)$ be a real number and suppose $0<1/T \ll 1$.
 Let $n,p,x,k,h_1,h_2,h_3$ be integers larger than $T$.
 Suppose the following hold.